DimitriMan/DimitriMan.github.io/index.md

 # Projects

-Collection of academic projects completed as part of graduate coursework in statistics, data science, and finance.
-Projects include applications of statistical modeling, machine learning, time series forecasting, predictive analytics on real-world datasets, and financial modeling with options pricing.
+Collection of personal and academic projects completed as part of graduate coursework in statistics, data science, and finance.
+Projects include applications of statistical modeling, machine learning, time series forecasting, predictive analytics, financial modeling and travel data integration with APIs.

 [View my projects](projects.md)